keenlabs/Keen-Docs/source/api/usage/extractions.rst

 List of Unique Properties
 =========================

-This feature returns a list of values from one property of an event collection.
+This feature returns a list of property values from one property of an event collection.
 Only unique property values are returned (all duplicates are removed).

 Some example uses of this feature: